-If you and your loved one feel that he or she needs more time in a structured environment, extended-care housing can provide a safe, smooth transition.
+If you and your loved one feel that they needs more time in a structured environment, extended-care housing can provide a safe, smooth transition.
 Extended-care housing offers the security of a sober community with a higher level of autonomy and flexibility.
 Residents can continue to attend meetings or counseling sessions at an outpatient treatment center while living in a semi-structured environment within their community.

-- 12-step groups.
-The principles of Alcoholics Anonymous, Cocaine Anonymous, Marijuana Anonymous, and other 12-step support groups aren’t just for addicts.
-These highly effective steps have been applied to help friends and family deal with the impact of addiction.
-Al-Anon, Alateen, Codependents Anonymous, and Families Anonymous are dedicated to helping the loved ones of addicts and alcoholics recover from the effects of addiction.
-Not all of these groups may hold meetings in your community, but there’s a strong chance that you can find at least one regular meeting near your home.
+- 12-step groups: The principles of Alcoholics Anonymous, Cocaine Anonymous, Marijuana Anonymous and other 12-step support groups aren’t just for addicts.
+These highly effective steps have been applied to help friends and families deal with the impact of addiction.
+Al-Anon, Alateen, Codependents Anonymous and Families Anonymous are each dedicated to helping the loved ones of addicted individuals recover from the effects of addiction.
+It’s possible that not all of these groups hold meetings in your community, but there’s a strong chance that you can find at least one regular meeting near your home.

-- National Association for Children of Alcoholics (NACoA).
-This non-profit organization provides educational materials and advocacy services to help the children of alcohol-dependent parents.
-The goal of NACoA is to ensure that the children of alcoholics get the help and support they need to grow up in a safe, healthy environment.
+- National Association for Children of Alcoholics (NACoA): This nonprofit organization provides educational materials and advocacy services to help the children of alcohol-dependent parents.
+The goal of NACoA is to ensure that the children of people with alcohol use disorder get the help and support they need to grow up in a safe, healthy environment.

-- Substance Abuse and Mental Health Services Administration (SAMHSA).
-This organization gathers statistics on substance abuse and mental illness in the United States through annual national surveys.
-Its goals are to educate the public, track trends in substance abuse, and connect members of the pubic with affordable, effective treatment resources.
+- Substance Abuse and Mental Health Services Administration (SAMHSA): This organization gathers statistics on substance abuse and mental illness in the United States through annual national surveys.
+Its goals are to educate the public, track trends in substance abuse and connect members of the public with affordable, effective treatment resources.
 Numerous substance abuse resources are available through the SAMHSA website.

 At The Recovery Village, we believe strongly that family involvement is critical to each client’s healing.
-Our team of experienced, compassionate professionals is available to give you the support you need to complete your own recovery.
-If someone you love is being threatened by the disease of addiction, call us today for information about our advanced treatment programs.
+Our team of experienced, compassionate professionals is available to give you the support you need to begin your recovery.
+If you or someone you love is being threatened by the disease of addiction, contact us today for information about our advanced treatment programs.